xunchuan-liu/Claimspotting/README.md

 * [Amazon Mechanical Turk](https://www.mturk.com/) - The crowdsourcing tool used

 ## MTurk Test
-This contains our HTML file to upload to Amazon Mechanical Turk (MTurk) for crowdsourcing purposes.
+This contains our HTML file that was uploaded to Amazon Mechanical Turk (MTurk) for crowdsourcing purposes.

 ## QuickScripts
 This folder contains quick scripts that we used for testing various components of the project along the way such as Spacy and Claimbuster.